YehyaMn/Silent-Sophos-Deploy-For-Domain-Computers/README.md

 ``gpresult /r /scope:computer``

 # License
-MIT License – feel free to use and adapt for your organization.
+feel free to use and adapt for your organization.